julienmoeys/julienmoeys.github.io/en/Quotations.md

 --------------

 > In 1949 as soon as we started programming we found to our surprise
-> that it wasn’t as easy to get programs right as we had thought.
+> that it wasnâ€™t as easy to get programs right as we had thought.
 > Debugging had to be discovered.
 I can remember the exact instant
 > when I realised that a large part of my life from then on was going
 > to be spent in finding mistakes in my own programs.